 On a winter’s night after a long day’s walk, a ragged beggar finds himself in a quiet farming village.
 He dreams of a warm fire and a hot meal.
 He knocks on the door of a tidy house.
 A pair of eyes peer out at him from behind the printed curtain.
 But no-one opens the door.
 At the next house a young woman with a crying baby tells him she has nothing to spare.
 He is even turned away from the Ukrainian church, where a few women are sewing together on a patchwork quilt.

-Watching them gives him an idea.
-“Watch me make a delicious soup with these magic buttons,” he says at the door of the grocery store, pulling three buttons carved from the bones of an ox’s tail off his ratty old coat.
+Seeing the ladies work together gives him an idea.
+He hurries over to the grocery store.
+“Watch me make a delicious soup with these magic buttons,” he says, pulling three buttons carved from the bones of an ox’s tail off his ratty old coat.

-He invites shoppers to come taste some over at the church, where he had seen a large pot on the kitchen stove in the hall.
+He invites shoppers to come taste some of his miracle soup over at the church, where he had seen a large pot on the kitchen stove in the hall.
 “Bring something for the pot,” he says.
 “Anything at all.
-An old turnip, some potato peels, a few chicken wings… “
+An old turnip, some potato peels, a few chicken wings… ”

-I can get eight containers or more from one pot.
+I get eight containers with four servings each from one pot of soup stock

 Once or twice a week, I use the stock from one of the containers, along with fresh veggies and left-over meat or an egg, to make some soup for lunch.
 Each small pot serves four.
 That’s a lot of food from a single bag of food scraps…

 Use your garbage soup stock as a base for a meal made from whatever you have on hand.
 It’s perfect for every-day cooking.
 No recipe required.
-Here are three ideas to get you started:
+This is what I made my soup from yesterday: